 Case studies on code compliance strategies

-IMT staff recently completed several case studies in a series on promising, cost-effective code compliance strategies.
+IMT staff completed several case studies in a series on promising, cost-effective code compliance strategies.
 The strategies include: performance testing; third-party plan review; design professional accountability; and streamlining of regulatory processes.
 Please visit our Resources library to see them all.